Photo credit: Greatpricedfurniture.com

 You may have heard the term lumber in reference to wood used for building.
-Lumber simply refers to wood to be used for construction work.
+Lumber simply describes wood to be used for construction work.
 A lumber yard is where lumber and wood products for construction are sold.

 There are two common types of wood: hardwoods and softwoods.

-Hardwoods come from deciduous trees.
-Deciduous trees are trees that shed their leaves.
-Hardwoods tend to be more expensive and include mahogany, cherry, maple and oak.
-Hardwoods are sold by the board foot, which is defined as a square foot of rough lumber that is 1 inch thick.
-Hardwoods are less likely to absorb moisture.
+Hardwoods come from deciduous trees (species which shed their leaves in autumn).
+Durable, beautiful, and moisture-resistant, hardwoods tend to be more expensive and include mahogany, cherry, maple and oak.
+These woods are sold by the board foot, which is defined as a square foot of rough lumber that is 1 inch thick.
+Hardwood flooring is highly prized.

-Softwoods come from coniferous trees (cone-bearing trees) such as evergreens.
+Softwoods come from coniferous trees (cone-bearing trees, which don't lose their foliage) such as evergreens.
+These woods are most commonly used for home construction and are less expensive than hardwoods, partly because they grow fast and straight.
+Popular species include pine, fir and redwood.
 Softwoods are sold in standard thickness and widths.
-Softwoods are most commonly used for home construction and are less expensive than hardwoods, partly because they grow fast and straight.
-Popular softwoods include pine, fir and redwood.

-There are two kinds of lumber commonly used: select lumber and common lumber.
+There are two classifications for lumber generally used: select lumber and common lumber.

-Select lumber is best when appearance is most important, such as with furniture and cabinets.
+Select lumber includes few defects or blemishes.
+It's the best choice when appearance is important, such as with fine furniture and bathroom or kitchen cabinets.

-Common lumber is used for general building and other home projects.
+Common lumber contains more blemishes, knots, and other defects.
+It is used for general building and other home projects.